Class notes

 - Special role for inversions? (as a protective measure against recombination for divergent genes)

-- “many slight differences … afford materials for natural selection” — Darwin
+“many slight differences … afford materials for natural selection”

-- Extreme, Waddington: “hopeful monsters” (e.g., Diaz et al 2020, chameleon and gecko embryo development, two-digit could have been due to single mutation as seen in the gecko) (very aberrant mutation –> monstrosity)
+At the extreme, Waddington’s “hopeful monsters” placed faith that random aberrant (seemingly non-beneficial) mutations would somehow turn uniquely useful. e.g., Diaz et al 2020, chameleon and gecko embryo development, two-digit could have been due to single mutation as seen in the gecko.

 - Fisher (quantitative genetics; farm data)